first photo of white beautiful fence

 While cedar is an excellent fencing choice, it's essential to consider other options as well.
 Vinyl fencing is popular for its low maintenance and long lifespan but lacks the natural beauty of wood.
 Wrought iron is durable and secure but can be more costly and less private.
 Composite fencing combines the look of wood with the durability of plastic but may not have the same aesthetic appeal as genuine cedar.

-Material Cost Durability Maintenance Appearance
+Material Price per Linear Foot Durability Maintenance

 Tips to Maximize Your Cedar Fence's Lifespan